Ladies and gentlemen, it's the EIB Network and Rush Limbaugh, executing assigned host duties flawlessly.

 Just shut up.

-Charlie Wrangell, you voted against the detainee bill.
+You voted against the detainee bill?

 Yes, there's no question in my mind.

-Well, w the the the uniform code of military justice is what would apply, I think, in the military tribunals.
+Well, the Uniform Code of Military Justice is what would apply, I think, in the military tribunals.

-O'Reilly says, Look, the only reason that Khalid Sheikh Mohammed gave up at least a dozen Al-Qaeda associates is because they dunked him in water.
+O'Reilly says, look, the only reason that Khalid Sheikh Mohammed gave up at least a dozen al-Qaeda associates is because they dunked him in water.

 That's why he gave them up.